netzint/linuxmuster-mailcow/README.md

 ## How does it work

 A python script periodically syncs all linuxmuster accounts to mailcow.
-It also automatically creates aliases for user proxyAddress, projects and classes.
+It also automatically creates aliases for user proxyAddress.
+For projects and classes, it also creates a mailbox.
+These mailboxes have a quota of 1mb and get a filter which redirects all mails to their members.
 Sogo and dovecot are configured automatically to authenticate against LDAP.
 More details about the sync workflow can be found in SyncWorkflow.md